Hendrick Hamel: Korea

-Jeju Island
+Jeju

-On Jeju Island, the sudden appearance of thirty-six Europeans created no small stir among the Korean inhabitants.
-On August 21, four days after the shipwreck, Hamel and his crew were taken to Jeju city, upon which the local prefect, Yi Wonjin, sent an announcement to the king in Seoul, describing the event of the shipwreck and requesting advice on how to deal with the Dutchmen.
-In October of the same year, the local government brought Jan Janse Weltevree (Korean name “Park-Yeon”), a Dutchman who himself had become shipwrecked on Korea 27 years prior, to converse with Hamel and his crew.
+On 17 August 1653, while sailing to Japan on the ship De Sperwer ('The Sparrowhawk'), Hamel and thirty-five other crewmates survived a deadly shipwreck on the island Gapado, which itself was off the coast of Quelpart, Joseon (now Jeju, South Korea).
+Four days later, Hamel and his crew were taken to Jeju City.
+After meeting with the travelers, the local prefect Yi Wonjin sent an announcement to King Hyojong of Joseon that described the situation and requested advice on how to deal with the Dutchmen.
+In October, the local government brought Jan Janse Weltevree, a Dutchman who himself had become shipwrecked on Korea 27 years prior, to converse with Hamel and his crew.
 With the help of Weltevree, the Dutchmen formed a positive relationship with Yi Wonjin.

 Several months into their stay on Jeju, Yi Wonjin was replaced by a new prefect, who was cruel to Hamel and his crew.
 Soon after the new prefect replaced Yi Wonjin, he received a response to Yi Wonjin's announcement that had been sent to the Joseon court months earlier.
-Although the announcement dismissed any chance of the crew's release, it declared that the Korean government had “a moral obligation to ease their existence,” It also called for the castaways to be sent to Seoul.
+Although the announcement dismissed any chance of the crew's release, it declared that the Korean government had "a moral obligation to ease their existence," It also called for the castaways to be sent to Seoul.